SimpelMe/stream-observer/README.md

 ## Files
 * `current-playlist.m3u8` - generated playlist while running
 * `input.conf` - user-defined key bindings for mpv
-* `select-audio.lua` - script with key bindings for audio
-* `select-venue.lua` - script with key bindings for streams/venues/rooms
-* `select-video.lua` - script with key bindings for video
+* `keys.lua` - script with key bindings for audio, video and rooms
 * `strobs` - the shell script to execute
 * `strobs.1` - man page
 * `voctocat.png` - image used as last playlist item, so mpv does not stop